rkrambovitis/otinanai/README.md

 + No fancy queries or programming needed.
 Just pipe it data, and type keywords in web field.

 ## Limitations ##
-+ 1 socket per keyword to redis.
-So if you need 65k keywords, you will need to ulimit -n 65535 on both redis and otinanai.
 + Persistence depends on redis with all it's pros and cons.
 So don't rely on this to store critical data.

 ## System Requirements ##